 A permanent resident isn’t automatically elgibile or ineligible to be a company director.
 These criteria will determine whether a permanent resident can be a company director.

 What Is A Company Director?

-The definition of a ‘company’ can be found in the principal legislation regulating companies in Australia, the Corporations Act 2001 (Cth).
+The definition of corporate terms can be found in the principal legislation regulating companies in Australia, the Corporations Act 2001 (Cth).
 Section 9 of this Act defines a company director as ‘a person who is appointed to the position of director’.

 Who Can Be A Director?

-- A director must be at least 18 years of age; and
+- A director must be at least 18 years of age

-- A director must consent to taking on the role and responsibilities of a director.
+- A director must consent in writing to take on the role and responsibilities of a director

 - Not just anyone can be a director.
 There are types of people who are deemed not eligible to be a director of a company.
 For a comprehensive list, check out Australian Securities and Investments Commission’s Who Can Be A Director.